 Areas of Interest: Dr. Cloutier joined the Mount faculty in 2006, and teaches courses in moral theology, Catholic social ethics, and marriage and sexual ethics, as well as directing a year-long seminar for tenure-track faculty across the University on the Catholic Intellectual Tradition.
 He is the author of Love, Reason, and God’s Story: An Introduction to Catholic Sexual Ethics (2008), and editor of the collection Leaving and Coming Home: New Wineskins for Catholic Sexual Ethics (2010).
 Recent articles include “Working with the Grammar of Creation: Benedict XVI, Wendell Berry, and the Unity of the Catholic Moral Vision” (in Communio), and “The Problem of Luxury in the Christian Life” (in Journal of the Society of Christian Ethics).
 He is currently working on a book on the moral problem of luxury.
 Outside the Mount, he does music ministry, follows baseball, and serves on the Board of Directors at the Common Market, Frederick's consumer food cooperative.

 Areas of Interest: Dr. Collinge joined the Mount faculty in 1980.
 He now holds the Knott Professorship in Theology and a joint appointment to the department of philosophy.
 He has research interests in Augustine, Catholic social teaching, and spirituality.
-He is the author of Historical Dictionary of Catholicism (Scarecrow, 1997), of which a third edition is in progress.
+He is the author of Historical Dictionary of Catholicism (Scarecrow, 2012).
 Since 1996, he has chaired the Adams County (PA) Heritage Festival.